gasperjw1/Nothing/README.md

 - gensim
 - pickle

 All the necessary information to run the program is located in the folder named `initialInformation`.
 All the csv files created as a result of running the program will be located in the folder named `results`.
 Both these folders currently contain files due to the program being ran already.
+In terms of reading the results, if any given set of words (that defines a certain topic) does not encompass at least 50% of the entire show, then we deem that that topic (generated from our corpus) does not define the topic of that show.